elibattistoni/extensions/extensions/color-picker/README.md

 - Pick a color on your desktop
 - Access your colors from the menu bar
 - Organize your colors
-- Generate colors using UI
+- Generate colors using AI
+- Create and manage color palettes
+- Edit existing color palettes
 - Pick a color using AI
 - Pick a color with color wheel
 - Convert any color to a different format